ARedfearn/jump/README.md

 # jump

-Solar-Jump is a small REST API built using Micronaut to return the height(Meters) you can jump on other planets.
+Solar-Jump is a small REST API built using Micronaut to return the height(Meters) you can jump (assuming you jump 0.5 meters on Earth) on other planets.

-The API uses an embedded H2 database which is created at runtime and destroyed once the application is sttoped.
+The API uses an embedded H2 database which is created at runtime and destroyed once the application is stopped.

 ## Request